Johnson Toribiong: Presidency

 In 2009, the Republic of Palau created the world's first shark sanctuary.
-It is illegal to catch sharks within Palau's EEZ, which covers an area of 230,000 square miles (600,000 km²).
+It is illegal to catch sharks within Palau's EEZ, which covers an area of 230,000 square miles (600,000 km^{2}).
 This is an area about the size of France.
 President Johnson Toribiong also called for a ban on global shark finning, stating: "These creatures are being slaughtered and are perhaps at the brink of extinction unless we take positive action to protect them."
+He accepted six Uyghur former prisoners from the Guantanamo Bay detention camp, which became controversial due to their inability to assimilate into Palauan society.